angular-wizard/angular-wizard/README.md

 # Contributors

-@sebazelonka helped me with all fo the styles of the Wizard.
+@sebazelonka helped me with all of the styles in the Wizard.

 # Live sample